jonarnar77/mockapi/README.md

 `localhost` and your system prefers IPv6, you might hit another service listening on port 5000.
 Using the IPv4 address avoids that issue.

+## Web UI

+Opening `http://127.0.0.1:5000/` in your browser loads a simple UI for managing endpoints.
+It lets you register, deregister, clear, export and import endpoints and shows a table of all current registrations.

 ## Registering an endpoint

 Send a POST request to `/register` with a JSON body: